 The Portuguese ALMA Centre of Expertise (PACE), operating since July 2014, is hosted by the Institute of Astrophysics and Space Sciences and located at the Astronomical Observatory of Lisbon.
-Two staff members and six postdocs devote part of their time to PACE duties, such as organisation of events for community support, or face-to-face user support on proposal preparation and submission, as well as archival research.
+Three staff members and several postdoctoral fellows devote part of their time to PACE duties, such as organisation of events for community support, or face-to-face user support on proposal preparation and submission, as well as archival research.

-Visit the Portuguese CoE at http://pace.oal.ul.pt
+Visit the Portuguese CoE at http://pace.iastro.pt

-Dedicated workstations, including access to a Nonius Cluster, are available to visitors.
+Dedicated workstations, with access to two dedicated servers running CASA and other relevant tools, are available to visitors.

-The PACE astronomers have experience in mm-to-radio science.
+PACE astronomers have experience in mm-to-radio science.
 Their interests lie in the fields of galaxy formation and evolution, planetary atmospheres and archival research.
 The experience in these topics will be strengthened in order to improve the capabilities of the EU ARC network user support.